pDionysia/slides/slides.md

 - Converts time series into a sequence of symbolic words using for ex.
 Symbolic Fourrier Approximation.

-- Then builds a histogram of repeating patterns (like a bag-of-words in NLP).
+- Then builds a histogram of repeating patterns.

 - Classification is based on these word counts.